shilohc/rss2018-team4/assets/posts/lab8.md

 ##### Training Time vs. Number of Layers

 <center><img src="assets/images/LayersTime.png" width="300" ></center>
 <center>*Figure 3: The training time for training a neural network to predict steering angle collision labels while varying the number of layers.
 The number of units per layer remained fixed at 200 units.
-Each neural network was trained for 50 epochs.*</center>
+Each neural network was trained for 50 epochs.
+The training time increases roughly linearly with the number of layers.
+Variation is due to random fluctuations in the training speed.*</center>

 ##### Accuracy vs. Number of Units